Ricky30feb/Shopping-Cart/README.md

    cd Shopping-Cart/backend
    go mod download
    echo 'JWT_SECRET=your_super_secure_jwt_secret_key_minimum_32_characters' > .env
-   go run cmd/seeder/main.go
    go run main.go
    ```

+3. **That's it!** The backend automatically:
+   - Creates the database if it doesn't exist
+   - Seeds 25 sample products (electronics, furniture, accessories)
+   - Creates a default test user (`testuser` / `testpass123`)
+   - Starts the API server on `localhost:8080`

-3. **That's it!** The frontend will automatically connect to your local backend at `localhost:8080`
+The frontend will automatically connect and you'll see all products ready for shopping!

 ## Installation & Setup